silinternational/personnel-sync/README.md

 #### Example config

-Following is an example configuration for Pagination.
+Following is an example configuration for Filter.
 Unrelated parameters have been omitted for simplicity.

 ```json